glynawe/Vanilla/vanilla.md

 All interfaces and modules implicitly contain a set of *standard declarations* supplied by the Vanilla language.
 For example, the type `integer` is a standard declaration.

-A *functor* is a module parametrized with a list of modules it can import; the actual modules are supplied when the functor is imported.
+A *functor* is a module parametrized with a list of modules that it can import; the actual modules are supplied when the functor is imported.
 The primary purpose of functors is to define generic abstract data types.
 Each module parameter has an interface that specifies a minimum set of definitions the actual module must provide.
-A functor with a `where` clause specifies that it will various types parameter modules are equivalent (this is important when defining generic types).
+A `where` clause specifies types from different parameter modules that are to be equivalent (this is important when defining generic types).

 **Example**